-TMDL calculations were performed consistent with the analytical procedures presented in the guidelines for Development of TMDLs for Indicator Bacteria in Contact Recreation Areas Using the Cumulative Frequency Distribution Function Method included in Appendix D. All data used in the analysis and the results of all calculations are presented in Appendix B. In addition, Appendix B contains a summary of the TMDL analyses for the waterbody.
-The results are summarized in Table 5.
+TMDL calculations are performed consistent with the analytical procedures presented in the guidelines for Development of TMDLs for Indicator Bacteria in Contact Recreation Areas Using the Cumulative Frequency Distribution Function Method 7 included as Appendix C. All data used in the analysis and the results of all calculations are presented in Appendix A. The results are summarized in Table 4 below.

-Table 5.
+Table 4.
 Summary of TMDL analysis.